 The 29-year-old maintains that he will return to play for the club as per Arsene Wenger’s wishes, however.

 "I talked [with Wenger] and we decided together this would be a good chance for me to get on top of my game," he told the Evening Standard.
 "He gave me a hug and told me Arsenal would always welcome me back with open arms.

 "He did [want me to stay] but he wanted to see me happy and if I am not performing all the time, then I am not happy.
 Do I have a future at the club?
 For sure.

 "I always wanted to stay here until the end of my contract.
-This is a club where I feel comfortable and honored to play; however, when the club acquired another left back it was clear to me that I will not play.
+This is a club where I feel comfortable and honoured to play.
+However, when the club acquired another left-back it was clear to me that I will not play.